 Please come visit the EOPS/CARE Office on the first floor of the Student Services Center (Room SSC-127).

 Monday - Thursday, 8:30 a.m. - 5:00 p.m.

 The DVC EOPS program is currently accepting applications for new EOPS students.
 To apply, complete the online Fall 2018 EOPS application.
 The Fall 2018 application period will close on Friday, September 7, 2018, or until the program reaches capacity.
 EOPS is a highly impacted program and the application period may potentially close sooner.
 Interested students are strongly encouraged to apply early.

 Eligible EOPS students, who are single parents who are participating in CalWORKs/TANF may also apply for the CARE Program.
 If you are a potential CARE student or would like more information, please contact the EOPS Office.
 Additional steps are required to apply for CARE; however, the CARE application is the same as the EOPS application.
 The program will notify you if you may be potentially be CARE-eligible.

 For more information about the application process, please visit our EOPS Application Process page.

-For Spring 2018 all EOPS students must submit their required EOPS Progress Reports by Friday, April 6, 2018 in order to receive credit for this program requirement.
+For Fall 2018 all EOPS students must submit their required EOPS Progress Reports in order to receive credit for this program requirement.
 The Fall 2018 Progress Report deadline will be published soon.
 Progress report forms are available in the EOPS office.
 You will need to complete one Progress Report for each of your courses.
 For more information, please review our Progress Reports Frequently Asked Questions Sheet.

 As of Fall 2014, in order for students, including EOPS students, to receive a Priority Registration date, the following must be completed: